-For each table of the group, this function creates the associated log table, the log function and trigger, as well as the trigger that blocks the execution of TRUNCATE SQL statements (starting PostgreSQL 8.4).
+For each table of the group, this function creates the associated log table, the log function and trigger, as well as the trigger that blocks the execution of TRUNCATE SQL statements.

 The function also creates the secondary E-Maj schemas if needed.